Apple MacBook Neo emerges as company’s most repairable laptop in more than a decade

 Apple did not immediately respond to a request for comment.

-Wiens said one of the reasons is that MacBook Neo's 8 gigabytes of DRAM memory are directly soldered to the circuit board of the machine, which is similar to all of Apple's Mac designs in recent years but will make MacBook Neos impossible to easily upgrade with more memory.
+Wiens said one of the reasons is that MacBook Neo's 8 gigabytes of DRAM are directly soldered to the circuit board of the machine as part of a package with the machine's main processing chip, which is similar to all of Apple's Mac designs in recent years but will make MacBook Neos impossible to easily upgrade with more memory.

 Wiens said that could make it hard for the MacBook Neo to run artificial intelligence applications as they grow in complexity in the coming years, even as Apple has publicly cited the privacy benefits of running those applications on a laptop instead of in the cloud.
 He said Apple could improve its offerings by including an additional layer of memory chips that users can upgrade.